openstack/heat/doc/source/template_guide/hot_spec.rst

     A resource block is headed by the resource ID, which must be unique within the resource section of a template. type
-    This attribute specifies the type of resource, such as OS::Nova::Compute. properties
+    This attribute specifies the type of resource, such as OS::Nova::Server. properties
     This section contains a list of resource specific properties.
 The property value can be provided in place, or can be provided via a function